Eliastik/page-shadow/ROADMAP.md

     * Bugs linked to MV3 migration:
         * [ ] Filters don't update on the first install of the extension (update also broken ?)
         * [x] Auto cloud backup doesn't work: error with window.navigator.platform not available in Background Service Worker
+* [x] Option to attenuate color of Preserve color function

 #### Bugs

 * [x] (Minor) Performance issue on Firefox when loading a preset or restoring setting archive -> small optimization have already been made
 * [x] (Medium) Fix Preserve bright color on some website (wrong background detection)
     * The function detects extension's theme background color and not actual background colors of some elements, randomly
-* [ ] (Minor) Fix Preserve bright color white text on white background/black text on black background
-    * Similar to the issue of wrong background detection
 * [ ] (Minor) Sometimes when opening custom themes settings, the link color of the custom theme 1 is copied to the text color randomly + edit icon displayed

 ### Futures versions